harshendrashah/MENACE/README.md

 # MENACE

-Machine Educable Noughts And Crosses Engine (MENACE) teaches a bunch of matchboxes how to play tic-tac-toe.
+An AI based tic-tac-toe.
+It's a Machine Educable Noughts And Crosses Engine (MENACE) teaches a bunch of matchboxes how to play tic-tac-toe.

 ![Screenshot](./ss.png)